mablhq/bamboo-plugin/README.md

 ### Deployment

-1. Merge code into master and push
+1. Merge code into default branch and push
 2. Run `atlas-mvn clean install`
 3. Run `atlas-mvn release:prepare` This will update pom.xml with new version and tag the release with current version minus `-SNAPSHOT`
 4. Run `atlas-mvn release:perform`

 ### Manual Deployment

-1. Merge code into master and push
+1. Merge code into default branch and push
 2. Run `atlas-mvn clean install`
 3. Upload the resulting `target/bamboo-plugin-$VERSION.jar` to the [Atlassian marketplace](https://marketplace.atlassian.com/manage/apps/1219102/versions)
 Make sure your version doesn't include `-SNAPSHOT` if you're uploading manually.